 Witchcraft: An Anthropological Approach

-ANTH-UA 31 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 31 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Beidelman.
 4 points.

 Examines witchcraft through interdisciplinary study, including how theories of causation and reality are modified by culture and society and the way that social theorists have judged witchcraft in relation to social stability, conflict, and change.
 Considers both nonliterate, non-Western examples and cases from Europe and New England where historians have made extensive use of anthropological techniques.